Nemocas/AbstractAlgebra.jl/docs/src/perm.md

   Since the parent object can be reconstructed from the permutation itself, you can work with permutations without explicitly constructing the parent object.

 * The other way is to first construct the permutation group they belong to.
-  This is accomplished with the inner constructor `PermGroup(n::Integer)` which constructs the permutation group on $n$ symbols and returns the parent object representing the group.
+  This is accomplished with the inner constructor `SymmetricGroup(n::Integer)` which constructs the permutation group on $n$ symbols and returns the parent object representing the group.

 ```@docs
-Generic.PermGroup
+Generic.SymmetricGroup
 ```

   A vector of integers can be then coerced to a permutation by calling a parent permutation group on it.